azsk/AzTS-docs/Scripts/Diagnostics/README.md

 The functions are intended to help remediation of Azure Tenant Scanner controls.
 Controls and provided functions are listed below.
 Each control's diagnostics functions are in a .ps1 file named for that control ID, e.g. `Azure_KeyVault_NetSec_Disable_Public_Network_Access.ps1`.

+- Note:These scripts are intended to be used by AzTS support team for diagnosis related to control failures.
+In case there are any queries from end user perspective, please reach out to support team at aztssup@microsoft.com or log an issue.
+Special thanks to Patrick and team for sharing these!!

 <br />

 ## Contents